iheid-library/iheiddown/README.md

     template: templates/iheiddiss.tex
 ```
 This will format the chapter in the myiheidtex style but without including the front matter (table of contents, abstract, etc)
+-->

 ## Output

+All your front matter and chapters of your thesis will be compiled
+and the complete product can be found under the project folder: "docs/_main.pdf".

 The PDF version is fully functional.
 The word, gitbook and epub versions might be developed at a later time.

 ## Feedback

-Please get in touch with [me](https://jameshollway.com) or raise an issue for this repo
+Please [raise an issue](https://github.com/jhollway/iheiddown/issues) for this repo
-if you encounter any bugs, if you have any suggestions, or if you want to contribute.
+if you encounter any bugs or if you have any suggestions,
+or [get in touch with me](https://jameshollway.com) if you want to contribute.

+<sup><a name="myfootnote1">1</a></sup> Note that, for unclear reasons, Yihui Xie's [TinyTeX](https://yihui.name/tinytex/) is causing trouble.
+Try `tinytex::uninstall_tinytex()` and install a local copy.
+Unfortunately, full LaTeX installations are *large*.